boots-edu/textbook/source/text/3-dataclass/this.md

 ## Summary

-Typescript allows the use of the **`this`** keyword in order to access the members of the current instance of the class.
+TypeScript allows the use of the **`this`** keyword in order to access the members of the current instance of the class.
 From within the class, using the **`this`** keyword allows us access to all of the member properties (public or private) within the class instance.

 ## Chapter Summary